2007 New York Mets season: Regular season

 Shortstop José Reyes was mentioned at mid-season as a possible MVP.
-Pedro Martínez notched his 3,000th strikeout.
-Tom Glavine got his 300th win.
-The team went into Wrigley Field in August and took two of three from the NL Central's first place Cubs, then beat up on the NL West's first place Diamondbacks a week later.
-Despite being swept by the second place Phillies in a four-game series in Philadelphia on August 27–30 (during which the Mets saw their six-game lead evaporate to two), the Mets won nine out of their next ten games, and everything was seemingly going the Mets' way.
+Pedro Martínez notched his 3,000th strikeout, and Tom Glavine got his 300th win.
+The team went into Wrigley Field in August and took two of three from the NL Central's first place Chicago Cubs, then beat up on the NL West's first place Arizona Diamondbacks a week later.
+Despite being swept by the second place Philadelphia Phillies in a four-game series in Philadelphia on August 27–30 (during which the Mets saw their six-game lead evaporate to two), the Mets won nine out of their next ten games, and everything was seemingly going the Mets' way.
 On September 12, the Mets were 21 games over .500 with a record of 83–62.
 Over the last three weeks of the baseball season, they won only five games.

 Pedro Martínez returned to the Mets starting rotation in time for the September playoff deadline.
 As of September 17, the Mets were in first place in the NL East with an 83–66 record and a 2 1/2-game lead over the charging Phillies.
 They had lost four in a row, including a three-game sweep by the Phillies.
 Moisés Alou, as of September 17 had a 21-game hitting streak.

 Down the stretch, the Mets played poorly including losing five out of six games with the fourth-place Washington Nationals.
-They lost on September 28 to fall into second place for the first time in over four months but pulled back into a tie with Philadelphia on September 29.
-On September 30, the Mets faced the Florida Marlins with hopes of winning the NL East or at least forcing a one-game playoff.
+They lost on September 28 to fall into second place for the first time in over four months but pulled back into a tie with the Phillies the next day.
+On September 30, the Mets faced the Florida Marlins with hopes of winning the National League East or at least forcing a one-game playoff.
 Tom Glavine surrendered 7 runs in the first inning as the Mets fell 8–1.
-The Phillies capped their miraculous comeback with a 6–1 victory over the Washington Nationals to win the National League East.
+The Phillies capped their miraculous comeback with a 6–1 victory over the Nationals to win the NL East.
 The 2007 Mets collapse is one of the worst in baseball history, mirroring "the Phold" of 1964, where the Phillies lost a 6 1/2-game lead in the last twelve games.
 The Mets, who had come back in 1969 against improbable odds to beat out the Cubs, now found themselves on the other side of the equation, coincidentally, against a team in the Phillies that in 1964 had pulled a similar collapse.

 The 2007 Mets finished the season with a record of 88 wins and 74 losses.
-They placed second in the National League East, and third in the Wild Card standings.
+They placed second in the NL East, and third in the Wild Card standings.